chynkm/aws-vpc-api/README.md

 ## Cognito authentication

-Create a new user in Cognito using the following commands, replace the value `cognito_user_pool_id` from the Terraform output:
+Create a new user in Cognito using the following commands, replace the value `cognito_user_pool_id` from the Terraform output.
+Please also replace the values for `aws-profile-name` and `aws-region`:

 ```
 aws cognito-idp admin-create-user \